Originally published: October 20, 2025 | Updated: March 2026

 IRS.gov/IRIS: The official IRIS webpage with links to all resources, documentation, and updates.

+Do I need to reapply for a TCC every year?
 No. Once obtained, an IRIS TCC remains valid as long as it’s used at least once every three consecutive years.

+Can I use third-party software to file through IRIS?
 Yes.
 Many tax software vendors and payroll providers have updated their systems to support IRIS filing.
-Organizations using third-party transmitters should confirm their vendor’s IRIS readiness.
+Organizations using third-party transmitters should confirm their vendor’s IRIS readiness and ask specifically whether any data formatting changes are required on your end — particularly for name fields and address data.

+What happens if I miss the transition deadline?
 After December 31, 2026, FIRE will no longer accept submissions.
 Organizations that haven’t transitioned to IRIS or arranged alternative filing methods by then will be unable to file electronically for Tax Year 2026 returns due in 2027.

+Can I file some returns through FIRE and others through IRIS?
 Yes, during the 2026 filing season both systems operate concurrently.
 However, organizations must track which returns were filed through which system for correction purposes.

+Do I need separate TCCs for FIRE and IRIS?
 Yes.
 FIRE TCCs and IRIS TCCs are system-specific and not interchangeable.

 Filing Options for Information Returns